-Year ending March 31 (in thousands)
+Fiscal year ending March 31 (in thousa ands)

-2023 \$ 646
+2024 \$ 810

-2024 480
+2025 820

-2025 480
+2026 797

-2026 446
+2027 798

-2027 437
+2028 683

-Thereafter 3,197
+Thereafter 2,760

-Total undiscounted lease payments 5,686
+Total undiscounted lease payments 6,668

-Less: present value discount (1,907)
+Less: present value discount (1,910)

-Total lease liabilities balance \$ 3,779
+Total lease liabilities balance \$ 4,758

-Rent expense, including contingent rent, under operating leases were \$713,000, \$616,000 and \$623,000 for the years ended March 31, 2022, 2021 and 2020, respectively.
-Property taxes paid to the states of Hawaii and California were \$30,000, \$28,000 and \$28,000 for the years ended March 31, 2022, 2021 and 2020, respectively.
+Rent expense, including contingent rent, under operating leases were \$506,000, \$713,000 and \$616,000 for the years ended March 31, 2023, 2022 and 2021, respectively.
+Property taxes paid to the states of Hawaii and California were \$37,000, \$30,000 and \$28,000 for the years ended March 31, 2023, 2022 and 2021, respectively.

-9. OTHER COMMITMENTS AND CONTINGENCIES
+8. OTHER COMMITMENTS AND CONTINGENCIES

 From time to time, the Company may be involved in litigation and investigations relating to claims and matters arising out of its operations in the normal course of business.
-There were no significant legal matters outstanding at March 31, 2022.
+There were no significant legal matters outstanding at March 31, 2023.

-As of March 31, 2022, 2021 and 2020, the Company had purchase obligations of \$1,105,000, \$1,005,000 and \$825,000, respectively, including agreements to purchase goods or services that are enforceable, are legally binding and specify all significant terms, including fixed or minimum quantities to be purchased; fixed, minimum or variable price provisions; and the approximate timing of the transaction.
+As of March 31, 2023, 2022 and 2021, the Company had purchase obligations of \$822,000, \$1,105,000 and \$1,005,000, respectively, including agreements to purchase goods or services that are enforceable, are legally binding and specify all significant terms, including fixed or minimum quantities to be purchased; fixed, minimum or variable price provisions; and the approximate timing of the transaction.
 The term of the minimum purchase agreement is for ten years, expiring in April 2026 and purchase obligations do not include agreements that are cancelable without penalty.

-10. SHARE-BASED COMPENSATION
+9. SHARE-BASED COMPENSATION

-As of March 31, 2022, the Company had two equity-based compensation plans: the 2016 Equity Incentive Plan (the "2016 Plan") and the 2014 Independent Director Stock Option and Restricted Stock Grant Plan (the "2014 Directors Plan").
-The Company has also issued stock options, which remain outstanding as of March 31, 2022, under two equity-based compensation plans which have expired according to their terms: the 2005 Stock Option Plan (the "2005 Plan") and the 2004 Independent Director Stock Option and Stock Grant Plan (the "2004 Directors Plan").
-These plans allowed the Company to award stock options and shares of restricted common stock to eligible employees, certain outside consultants and independent directors.
-No additional awards will be issued under the 2005 Plan or the 2004 Directors Plan.
+As of March 31, 2023, the Company had two equity-based compensation plans: the 2016 Equity Incentive Plan (the "2016 Plan") and the 2014 Independent Director Stock Option and Restricted Stock Grant Plan and Amendment (the "2014 Directors Plan").
+The Company has also issued stock options, which remain outstanding as of March 31, 2022, under an equity-based compensation plan which have expired according to its terms: the 2004 Independent Director Stock Option and Stock Grant Plan (the "2004 Directors Plan").
+This plan allowed the Company to award stock options and shares of restricted common stock to eligible employees, certain outside consultants and independent directors.
+No additional awards will be issued under the 2004 Directors Plan.

-On August 25, 2016, the Company's shareholders approved the 2016 Plan as a successor to the 2005 Plan, authorizing the Board of Directors to provide incentive to the Company's officers, employees and certain independent consultants through equity based compensation in the form of stock options, restricted stock, restricted stock units, stock appreciation rights and other stock based awards (together, "Stock Awards") and performance shares and performance units (together, "Performance Awards").
+On August 25, 2016, the Company's shareholders approved the 2016 Plan, authorizing the Board of Directors to provide incentive to the Company's officers, employees and certain independent consultants through equity-based compensation in the form of stock options, restricted stock, restricted stock units, stock appreciation rights and other stock-based awards (together, "Stock Awards") and performance shares and performance units (together, "Performance Awards").
 Awards under the 2016 Plan are limited to the authorized amount of 1,300,000 shares, up to 600,000 of which are available for issuance in connection with Performance Awards and Stock Awards.
-As of March 31, 2022, there were 995,618 shares available for grant under the 2016 Plan.
+As of March 31, 2023, there were 881,437 shares available for grant under the 2016 Plan.

 On August 28, 2014, the Company's shareholders approved the 2014 Directors Plan authorizing the Board of Directors to provide incentive to the Company's independent directors through equity-based compensation in the form of stock options and restricted stock.
 Awards under the 2014 Directors Plan are limited to the authorized amount of 350,000 shares.
 At the 2021 Annual Meeting of Shareholders, the stockholders of the Company approved an amendment to the 2014 Directors Plan to increase the number of shares of common stock available for issuance under the plan by 300,000 shares.
-As of March 31, 2022, there were 287,695 shares available for grant under the 2014 Directors Plan.
+As of March 31, 2023, there were 223,206 shares available for grant under the 2014 Directors Plan.